FOR ADULTS

 Line drawing of an upholstered armchair with striped pattern and wooden legs.

-Traditional talk therapy for adults at Kind Heart is a collaborative space, offered in person or virtually, where we can explore how your thoughts, emotions, and behaviors are affecting your daily life, relationships, and overall sense of self.
+Individual therapy for adults at Kind Heart offers a supportive, collaborative space, in person or virtually, to explore how your thoughts, emotions, and behaviors influence your relationships, work, and sense of self.
+Together, we’ll identify patterns that keep you feeling anxious or overwhelmed, build awareness, and strengthen healthy coping skills.

 Ready to start feeling like yourself again?